diaxz12/BUILDING-AND-DEPLOYING-AI-AGENTS---Part-2/assignments/class-06-guardrails-lab/README.md

 ---

-## Part 1 — Guardrails for the Class 5 Agent
+## Guardrails for the Class 5 Agent

 1. **Refresh your Class 5 setup.**
    - Re-activate the `.venv` in the FastAPI demo folder and make sure the `/chat` endpoint still returns helpful answers.